larrylart/blue_keyboard/README.md

 Precompiled firmware (for various layouts, though only UK tested) is available under **[Releases](./releases)**.

 1. Open [esptool-js](https://espressif.github.io/esptool-js/) in your browser.
 2. Connect the dongle via USB.
+Make sure you hold the back dongle button while you inserting in the usb port.
 3. Flash the firmware at **address `0x10000`**.

 ![Flash Dongle](doc/website_firmware_screen1.jpg)